UpadhyayAshmita/Mathematical_foundation_of_machine_learning/README.md

 - [**Labs**](./labs) contains the 10 labs for this course.
 Each lab is a Jupyter notebook with the solutions to the problems and contributes 4% of your final score.
 - [**Code**](./code) contains the code for this course.
 - [**Datasets**](./datasets) contains the data for this course.
+   - **MNIST**: The MNIST dataset is a large database of handwritten digits that is commonly used for training various image processing systems.
+The dataset is available [here](http://yann.lecun.com/exdb/mnist/).
 - **License**: This repository is licensed under the MIT license.
 See [![License](https://img.shields.io/badge/license-MIT-green)](./LICENSE) for details.

 ## Important Links